Statement of Confidentiality

 I will keep records of the pertinent information from each session concerning your outcomes, problems, emotional responses, life events, improvements and responses to treatment, plus whatever other information I deem useful to achieve a result for you.
 This information is kept in an anonymised form (without your name) in addition to only being on encrypted devices and cloud servers.

 I may keep records of your IAPT measures including GAD7 (anxiety), PHQ9 (depression) and SWEMWBS (optimism).

 All paper records are destroyed.

-Unless you ask for this information to be deleted after treatment, I will keep the information permanently, in accordance with advice from the CNCH in order that I can assist you for future appointments, but also to have the necessary information for any HMCR enquiries.
+Unless you ask for this information to be deleted after treatment, I will keep the information for 8 years, in accordance with advice from the CNCH in order that I can assist you for future appointments, but also to have the necessary information for any HMCR enquiries.